SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 At this page the administrator can accept user registration requests.

 #### 3.2.9 Manage Users
 The administrator is able to perform several different functions on user data.
+You can read more about this use case [here][uc manage users].

 #### 3.2.10 Manage Media
 Inappropriate uploads can be deleted by the administrator.